 Still saving lives from dusk to dawn, Cape Leeuwin lighthouse is the stunning start and finish line of Stage 1.
 Dripping with history and stories of tragedy and daring rescue it will get you in the mood for an epic 4 days of riding.

-Perched on Australia’s most south westerly tip, it will be hard to peel your eyes away from the breathtaking views across the rugged coastline and treacherous ocean.
-As you head out for 40km of great riding remember you’ll be back to savour that view with a well-earned post ride frothy top.
+Perched on Australia’s most south-westerly tip, it will be hard to peel your eyes away from the breathtaking views across the rugged coastline and treacherous ocean.
+As you head out for 39km of great riding remember you’ll be back to savour that view with a well-earned post-ride feed and frothy.

 START & FINISH